influxdata/docs-v2/content/influxdb/v2.0/get-started.md

 ### Install InfluxDB as a service with systemd

 {{% note %}}
-The following instructions have been tested on Ubuntu, and should work similarly on other operating systems.
+The following instructions have been tested on Ubuntu, and should work similarly on other Linux distributions.
 {{% /note %}}

 1. Download and install the appropriate `.deb` file using a URL from the [InfluxData downloads page](https://portal.influxdata.com/downloads/)